This is a complete guide on how to use Obsidian as a Zettelkasten as a beginner.

 Now, you have a collection of fleeting notes that need to be processed.

-The next step is to transform those fleeting notes into permanent notes.
+The next step is to transform those fleeting notes into permanent notes in Obsidian.

 How to Take Permanent Notes in Obsidian

-Now that you have a bunch of fleeting notes, it’s time to add them to your Zettelkasten in Obsidian.
+Now that you have a bunch of fleeting notes in Bear, it’s time to add the good ones to your Zettelkasten in Obsidian.

 It’s time to create permanent notes.